OmniaEl-Sheikh/Multilanguage-color-blindness-and-eye-diseases-back-end-laravel-/README.md

 # Multilanguage-color-blindness-and-eye-diseases-back-end-laravel-
+A responsive website offers many services for people with color blindness and eye diseases(Multilingual in Arabic and English) and a chatbot that helps users.

+Tools Used: Bootstrap, HTML, CSS, JavaScript, Laravel, AI, MySQL.

 This site offers many services for people with color blindness and eye diseases(Multilingual in Arabic and English) Open your XAMPP/WAMP's Control Panel and start the "Apache" and "MySQL". and run app.py in folder chatbot machine then run full project